HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

     * **Connected** - The module was connected via Bluetooth.
     * **Disconnected** - The module was disconnected via Bluetooth.
     * **Reset** - The module was reset.
-    * **Battery Percentage** - The battery percentage is compared to a user-defined value.
+    * **Battery Percentage** - The module's battery percentage is compared to a user-defined value.

 [Back to top](#)